axelvaldez/radical-companies/_posts/4-radical-model/2022-10-24-google-goes-radical.markdown

    width="70%"
    alt="">
  </div>
- <p>We will use net income as equivalent to dividends, earned by the people doing the work, but consumed by capital investors.
-Bonuses would have been treated as an expense and are not included in Net Income.</p>
+ <p>We will use net income as equivalent to dividends.
+Like dividends, net income is earned by the people doing the work, but consumed by capital investors.</p>
  <p>The situation is even worse when you look at their Capital Efficiency.
 If you have worked at a <span class="_paradigm">Fiat</span> software company, it is blatantly obvious that the people create the value and capital efficiency can be viewed as profit per employee.
 Looking at it this way,  <span class="_paradigm">Fiat</span> Google&rsquo;s capital efficiency peaked in 2006 and essentially plateaus after that.</p>

 <h1>Radical Google</h1>
  <p>A <span class="_paradigm">Radical</span> Google would have acted differently.
 The motivation is to bring co-owners into the group, but only as needed.
-Otherwise more headcount means less money for each co-owner.</p>
+Present co-owners would want any more headcount than necessary.</p>
  <p>In 2004, <span class="_paradigm">Radical</span> Google would have had approximately $399 million in dividends to be distributed as <span class="_paradigm">RAD</span>s.
-Every Google co-owner would get a piece of those <em>earned dividends</em> according to the <span class="_paradigm">RAD</span>s they owned at the time. <span class="_paradigm">RAD</span> come from recognized contributions so people with lots of recognized contributions would get more and others less.</p>
+Every Google co-owner would get a piece of those <span class="_paradigm">earned dividends</span> according to the <span class="_paradigm">RAD</span>s they owned at the time.
+The amount of <span class="_paradigm">RAD</span>s is dynamic, and come from recognized contributions.
+People with lots of recognized contributions would get more and others less.</p>
  <p>In 2005, Google co-owners would share $1.465 billion in <em>earned dividends</em>.
 Imagine every Googler getting around half a million dollars.</p>

-<h1>Radical Google (rGoogle) Advantages</h1>
+<h1>rGoogle (Radical Google)) Advantages</h1>
  <p>As a decentralized and transparent company, rGoogle would have likely not have the ballooning headcount that started around 2007.</p>
  <p><span class="_paradigm">Fiat</span> Google couldn&rsquo;t help their headcount addiction, a must have of <span class="_paradigm">Fiat</span> hierarchies.
 But rGoogle co-owners would have grown their rank as needed.</p>
  <p>Here is what ten years of rGoogle&rsquo;s performance might have looked like,</p>